JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

-# Lab 2 - Create Custom Pages
+# Lab 2 - Create Beautiful Custom Pages

-In this lab, you will learn how to **build Custom Pages** with a focus on **responsive design**, and accessing **Model-Driven App record details**
+In this lab, you will learn how to **build Custom Pages** with a focus on **responsive design**, **Styling** and accessing **Model-Driven App record details**

 ## Lab Overview

 ### 🎯 Goal

-- Build Custom Pages to be used as a full page, side pane and dialog in a Model-Driven App
+- Build a Custom Page to use as a full page, side pane, and dialog inside a Model-Driven App.

-- Connect to relevant datasources
-- Fetch record details using the Param() function and connecting to the record context
+- Connect to your data sources and fetch record details with the Param() function in the Custom Page.

-- Develop responsive apps
+- Master responsive layouts so your page looks good everywhere.

+- Add modern styling elements like shadows, rounded corners, blur effects, and SVGs to make apps pop

+- Optimised Power Fx syntax for reusability, performance and maintainable applications

 ### ✅ Prerequisites